Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Baryogenesis, leptogenesis and darkogenesis in reheating

 Note that the net number density $\delta n^{\rm crout}_{_M}$ (\ref{net}) of massive $X$ particles is the counterpart of the mean net baryon (lepton) number density $\epsilon_{_{\rm CP}}n^R_{_{B, L}}$ in Ref.~\cite{Kolb1990}, attributing to an explicit $CP$-symmetry violating interaction in an effective Lagrangian.
 There, massive particles and antiparticles $CP$-violating decays produce a mean net baryon (lepton) number $\epsilon_{_{\rm CP}}n^R_{_{B,L}}$.
 Here, the superhorizon crossing of massive $X$ particles and $\bar X$ antiparticles perturbation mode leads to the net number density $\delta n^{\rm crout}_{_M}$ (\ref{net}).
 Via massive $X$ particles' decay to baryons and leptons, the net number density $\delta n^{\rm crout}_{_M}$ leads to a net baryon (lepton) number density in the left-handed side of the continuity equation (\ref{brates}), namely, baryogenesis and leptogenesis in the reheating epoch.

 In the second line of integration (\ref{brates}), the initial moment $t_i\ll \tau_{_R}$ is assumed and the solution for massive $X\bar X$ pairs $\rho_{_M}$ decay is used, see Eq.~(7.23) of Ref.~\cite{Xue2023a} or the first equation in (6.61) of Ref.~\cite{Kolb1990}.
 The physical content is clear: at late times, $t\gg \tau_{_R}$, the net baryon number per comoving volume $a^3n^R_{_{B,L}}(a)$ is just $2.31\times 10^{-4}$ times the initial number of massive particles per comoving volume $a^3_{_R}n^H_{_M}(a_{_R})$.
 Note that $a^3n^R_{_{B,L}}(a)$ is the comoving number density, whereas $n^R_{_{B, L}}(a)$ is the physical number density, i.e., the net baryon number per physical volume.
-Since the decay time scale $\tau_{_R}\propto \hat m^{-1}$ is very short, we adopt the approximation that the superhorizon crossing coincides with the genuine reheating ($a=a_{_R}\approx a_{\rm crout}$ and $t\approx \tau_{_R}$) to obtain the net baryon and lepton number densities
+Since the decay time scale $\tau_{_R}\propto \hat m^{-1}$ is very short, we adopt the approximation that the superhorizon crossing coincides with the genuine reheating ($a=a_{_R}\approx a_{\rm crout}$ and $t\approx \tau_{_R}$) to obtain the net baryon and lepton number densities (see Eq.~8.3 and discussions in Section 8 of Ref.~\cite{Xue2025})

 It yields the origin of the net baryon $B$ and lepton $L$ numbers during the reheating epoch, i.e., the baryogenesis and leptogenesis of the Universe.

 The net baryon and lepton numbers (\ref{brates1}) remain inside the horizon, giving an initial asymmetric condition for the standard cosmology after reheating (Big Bang).
 They persist and account for the baryon (lepton) and anti-baryon (-baryon) asymmetries observed today.
 We emphasise that the standard cosmology starts from the initial state of asymmetrical baryon (lepton) and anti-baryon (-lepton) numbers.
 Therefore, the Sakharov conditions \cite{Sakharov1967} of dynamical solution for the baryogenesis are not applicable.